Hey, remember when Diddy punched Drake? Now we know why.

 "Drake is my friend."

 So Drake and Diddy are officially cool now, which is cool, I guess.
 There's just too much money in befriending Drake for Diddy to hold a grudge.
 I have to admit though, it sounds a lot like Drake was supposed to write the song for Diddy and liked it so much that he just put it out himself.
-I suppose we'll have to take Diddy at his word, and forget about this whole "misunderstanding," but at the very least, it adds yet another layer to the swirling discourse around Drake's ghostwriting and pulls back the curtain a little more on how music really gets made behind the scenes.
-Watch the full video below (the Drake conversation picks up around the 13:00 mark).
+I suppose we'll have to take Diddy at his word and forget about this whole "misunderstanding," but at the very least, it adds yet another layer to the swirling discourse around Drake's ghostwriting and pulls back the curtain a little more on how music really gets made behind the scenes.